TrueCodee/NYC_Taxi_Data_Analysis/README.md

 3. Run each code cell in sequence to perform the analysis.

 ## Project Structure
-- `CP422 - A1 - G17.ipynb`: Jupyter Notebook with the complete analysis and visualizations.
+- `NYC-Taxi-Data-Analysis.ipynb`: Jupyter Notebook with the complete analysis and visualizations.
-- `CP422 - A1 - G17` - Databricks.pdf: PDF version of the notebook for quick reference.
+- `NYC-Taxi-Data-Analysis` - Databricks.pdf: PDF version of the notebook for quick reference.
 - `README.md`: Project overview and instructions.

 ## Summary of Findings